The Great Northern Railway in Marias Pass by Dale Jones -

 “Just wanted to let you know that your Great Northern Railway

-in Marias Pass book
+in Marias Pass

 arrived in today's mail.
 I look forward to